randymized/malifi/Readme.md

   Subdirectories inherit the metadata of their parent directory.
 A page inherits the metadata of its parent directory.
 At each step, metadata may be overridden or redefined.
-Malifi configuration is maintained in the metadata, but it may be freely expanded.
+Malifi configuration is maintained in the metadata, but it may be freely expanded to include additional data.
 * Support for internal redirection and partials.

 ## Starting Malifi